jsyx1994/learngit/readme.txt

-this is a learning of git
+Git is a distributed version control system.
-git is so powerful,i can't believe git is free software
+Git is free software distributed under the GPL.